 Forest Road 23 in Gifford-Pinchot National Forest takes you to some of the most remote dispersed campsites in Washington.

 Although there are countless dispersed campsites in the area, my favorite are located near Babyshoe Pass (some even have fantastic close up views of Mount Adams).

 Arrive from Randle to the north or Trout Lake to the south.
 Head to either Babyshoe Pass or Council Lake (home to a small free campground) and starting searching for campsites.
 My favorites are located off Forest Road 2334 and Forest Road 335.

 Know that the roads into this area are rough.
 Expect 9% grades, loose gravel, and rough washboard.
 Even the paved roads are extremely potholed.
 Don’t attempt the drive at night.
 This area isn’t suitable for all but the smallest trailers and RVs.

 Because of the high elevation location, the road is only open from early summer to early fall, depending on snow.
-Check with the Mount Adams Ranger District – (509) 395-3400 – if you plan to visit before July or after August.
+July and August are usually the best times to visit.

 Methow Wildlife Area

 * A Discover Pass ($35 per year) is required to camp here.